-We aim to provide full and accurate information about our holidays.
+We aim to provide full and accurate information about our tours and festivals.
 If there are changes, we will tell you promptly.

 If something does go wrong, we will try to put it right.
 Our overriding aim is to ensure that every client is satisfied with our services.

 All we ask of you

 We ask that you read the information we send to you.

 Our contract with you.
 From the time we receive your signed booking form and initial payment, a contract exists between you and Martin Randall Travel Ltd.

 We reserve the right to refuse to accept a booking without necessarily giving a reason.
 You need to have a level of fitness which would not spoil other participants’ enjoyment of the holiday by slowing them down.
 To this end we ask you to take the tests described here.
 By signing the booking form you are stating that you have met these fitness requirements.
 If during the tour it transpires you are not able to cope adequately, you may be asked to opt out of certain visits, or be invited to leave the tour altogether.
 This would be at your own expense.

 It is a requirement of booking that you have adequate holiday insurance.
 Full cover for medical treatment, including for your medical conditions, repatriation, loss of property and cancellation charges must be included.
 Insurance can be obtained from most insurance companies, banks, travel agencies and (in the UK) many retail outlets including Post Offices.